kubestellar/kubestellar/core-helm-chart/README.md

 <!--check-log-end-->
 ## Access **KubeStellar** after deployment

-The `kubestellar` deployment, holds its access kubeconfigs in a `kubestellar` secret.
+The `kubestellar` deployment, secures it's access kubeconfigs in a `kubestellar` secret.

-After the deployment has completed, in order to access **KubeStellar** from the host OS, the `external.kubeconfig` must be extracted from the `kubestellar` secret:
+After the deployment has completed, for you to access **KubeStellar** from the host OS, the `external.kubeconfig` must be extracted from the `kubestellar` secret:

 ```shell
 kubectl get secrets kubestellar -o 'go-template={{index .data "external.kubeconfig"}}' -n kubestellar | base64 --decode > admin.kubeconfig